cjdelisle/cjdns/rfcs/Whitepaper.md

 by threat of faux court action.
-This form of denial of service is especially effective since most people get their IP addresses from their ISP, when their ISP is threatened, they need to make a judgment call as to the validity of the claim and they often act as judge an jury, turning off a customer in order to avoid conflict.
+This form of denial of service is especially effective since most people get their IP addresses from their ISP, when their ISP is threatened, they need to make a judgment call as to the validity of the claim and they often act as judge and jury, disconnecting a customer in order to avoid conflict.
 Those who have their own IP addresses assigned to them, are able to essentially be their own ISP and to peer with a multitude of other ISPs making it very difficult to threaten anyone but them.